 - Nacho Cheese Chips

-- Candies such as Hot Tamales and Red Hots
+- Candy such as Hot Tamales and Red Hots

-Again, if it will stain a white shirt, stay away.
-Remember my patient who drank red wine?
-Don’t worry, white wine is fine, as is vodka, gin and other clear or light beverages.
+Remember the patient who drank red wine?
+But don’t worry, white wine is fine, as is vodka, gin, and other clear or light beverages.
 But stay away from:

-- Coffee (if you must have your caffeine fix, drink iced coffee through a straw, but no swishing!)
+- Coffee (if you must have your caffeine fix, drink iced coffee through a straw – no swishing!)

 - Grape Drinks